susannaelsie/STAT545-hw01-klassen-susanna/README.md

 ## About me

 I am a first year PhD Student at the Institute for Resources, Environment and Sustainability.
-My research looks at how we can create more sustainable agri-food systems in Canada, specifically looking at the social and environmental performance of organic agriculture.
+My research looks at how we can create more sustainable agri-food systems, specifically looking at the social and environmental performance of organic agriculture in the Canadian context.

 My research uses a mixed-methods approach (using both qualitative and quantitative data), following the words <a href="https://quoteinvestigator.com/2010/05/26/everything-counts-einstein/">often attributed to Albert Einstein</a>: